-- Approval of Mercy University Hospital's Annual Report and approval of the Directors Report and Financial Statements; - Approval of any significant changes in accounting policies or practices - Approval of any borrowing or financial undertaking for capital of other properties prior to seeking the necessary approval to same from the Members in accordance with the Articles of Association. - Approve fundraising and income generation programmes.
-Subsequent associated projects not materially different from the programmes do not need to be individually approved by the Board
+- Approval of Mercy University Hospital's Annual Report and approval of the Directors Report and Financial Statements; - Approval of any significant changes in accounting policies or practices; - Approval of any borrowing or financial undertaking for capital of other properties prior to seeking the necessary approval to same from the Members in accordance with the Constitution; - Approve fundraising and income generation programmes.
+Subsequent associated projects not materially different from the programmes do not need to be individually approved by the Board; - Observe the highest standards of propriety in relation to the stewardship of public funds and the protection of the State's Interest; - Maximise value for money through ensuring that services are delivered in the most economical, efficient and effective way within available resources; - Ensuring that the hospital complies with health sector pay policy and the Department of Health Consolidated Payscales.